-This book, first published in 1996, introduces students to optimization theory and its use in economics and allied disciplines.
+This 1996 book introduces students to optimization theory and its use in economics and allied disciplines.
 The first part examines the existence of solutions to optimization problems in Rn, the second part explores how solutions to optimization problems change with changes in the underlying parameters, and the last part provides an extensive description of the fundamental principles of finite- and infinite-horizon dynamic programming.

 "Sinopsis" puede pertenecer a otra edición de este libro.